johnsto/ocrpdf/goscan2pdf/README.md

-# ocrpdf
+# goscan2pdf

 *A tool to convert scanned documents into searchable PDFs*

-`ocrpdf` recognises and extracts text from scanned documents then combines them into (generally) searchable PDFs that look like the original document.
+`goscan2pdf` recognises and extracts text from scanned documents then combines them into (generally) searchable PDFs that look like the original document.
 It uses the open source [Tesseract](https://tesseract-ocr.googlecode.com) library for OCR, [Leptonica](http://leptonica.com) for image manipiulation, [gofpdf](code.google.com/p/gofpdf) for document generation, and [kingpin](https://github.com/alecthomas/kingpin) for CLI support.

 ## I demand a GUI!